With so many terms in hybrid integration floating around these days, you may ask yourself, what is iPaaS?

 Base capabilities of iPaaS are communication connectors, application connectors, formats support (XML, etc.) and standards support (EDI, etc.).
 As well as mapping and transformation, routing and orchestration, integration flow development and lifecycle management, operational monitoring and management.
 This list is familiar for those who have tracked the integration space.
 Note that the difference is in how these capabilities are offered.

 iPaaS is certainly a necessity in circumstances in which integration capabilities are nonexistent.
 Why?
 Because they are not prepared to support the pace and demands of your initiative.
-This allows a company to quickly address integration fast-moving integration projects.
+This allows a company to quickly address the integration of fast-moving integration projects.

 With iPaaS, often through a focused user experience and availability such as SaaS, it targets the new persona’s emerging in integration including the ad-hoc integrator and citizen integrator.
 Via this, it’s important to note that “Gartner views iPaaS as core HIP enabling technology.”
 At the recent IT symposium in Barcelona, Gartner highlighted hybrid integration platform in the session entitled “Digital Business Transformation Canvas” and noted here and elsewhere iPaaS as well as AMPLIFY API Management as cornerstone technologies to a HIP.